 Dedicated your conservatory space to one sole purpose to give the room a focal point.
 This stylish swing seat is the perfect reading spot, whatever the weather!
 Make this the place you choose to relax in with a good book.
 Complete this natural-style look with meadow-inspired and throws.

-Top tip: Group indoor plants in containers of different shapes but similar materials and styles, so the look says ‘conservatory’ rather than ‘potting shed’.
+Make use of home decor discount codes and pick up containers in different shapes but similar materials and styles, so the look says ‘conservatory’ rather than ‘potting shed'.